wichmann-lab/teamproject-photography/README.md

 <pre><code> function ExportPhotos.processRenderedPhotos(photos, folderName)</code></pre> gets the images and the foldername for the export.
 This function creates an exportsession where you can change the settings for the export e.g. the format.
 We used <pre><code> LR_export_destinationPathSuffix = folderName </code></pre> for exporting in different folders.
 Each time the function <code> function ExportPhotos.processRenderedPhotos(photos, folderName)</code> is called, the photos will be exported in the associated folders.
 If you want to export all of the images into one folder then you have to change the variable <code> folderName </code> into a string.
+### Editing images
+We use the function <code> photo:quickDevelopAdjustImage(settingName, size)</code> from the class called "LrPhoto" for editing our images.
+The following settings are available for editing with this function:
+* Exposure
+* Contrast
+* Highlights
+* Shadows
+* Whites
+* Blacks
+* Clarity
+* Vibrance
+* Saturation

+You can find more settings in the Namespace "LrDevelopController".
+The settings that we have not listed, <b> can not be used </b> within the  <code> photo:quickDevelopAdjustImage(settingName, size)</code>.
+If you want more available settings, you have to implement the whole Develop Controller.
 ### Debugging

 ## Acknowledgements